maxhbr/LDBcollector/scripts/README.md

 The script ``generate_api_files.py`` has two options.
 First option is ``--input/-i``, which takes the merged data file from ``merge_data.py``.
 Second option is ``--dir/-d``, which is by default ``api/license`` and creates the files for the Web API.

+## License

+This project is licensed under the [Apache License, Version 2.0](../LICENSE.md).

+Copyright (c) Siemens AG 2025 ALL RIGHTS RESERVED